jstuyts/Elko/Run/ChatBasic/README.md

 The client-side code is in [`web/index.html`](web/index.html).
 Look at how the session (`getObject("session")`), context (`ctxType`) and user (`userType`) types are extended for this specific application.

-Generic Elko code can be found in the separate JavaScript files in project `:Presence:JavaScript`.
+Generic Elko code can be found in the separate JavaScript files in project `:Presunce:JavaScript`.

 ## Security